robocomp/robocomp/README.md

     cmake .
     make
     cd bin
-    sudo addgroup tu-usuario dialout   //To solve some permissions issues un Ubuntu ./startJoyStick.sh
+    sudo addgroup your-user dialout   //To solve some permissions issues un Ubuntu ./startJoyStick.sh

 Your joystick should be now running and moving it will make the robot to advance and turn at your will.
-If the component does not start or the robot does not move:
+If the component does not start or the robot does not move stop joystickcomp with:

-    stop joystickcomp with forceStopJoyStickComp.sh
+    ./forceStopJoyStickComp.sh

 and check where the JoyStick has been installed in /dev/input/jsX.
 If it is not /dev/input/js0, edit ~/robocomp/components/robocomp-robolab/components/joystickComp/etc/config change it accordingly and restart.
+Note that you might want to save the *config* file to the component's home directory so it does not interfere with future github updates.

 ###Creating a new component with RoboComp's DSLEditor